flameboy-dev/flameboy-dev/README.md

 Team Collaboration & Productivity Platform

-A full-stack platform bringing project management, communication and productivity into one place.
+A full-stack platform designed to bring project management, communication and productivity into one place.

 React Node.js Express MongoDB TypeScript